getsentry/sentry-kafka-schemas/README.md

 [Actions](https://github.com/getsentry/sentry-kafka-schemas/actions) and
 trigger a new job for the `Release` workflow.

+After releasing a new version, you should immediately bump Sentry, Snuba and Relay to ensure that all services are synchronized onto the new schema as soon as possible.

 Most likely you are working on a PR to Snuba or Sentry where you already want to use those types.
 You can do that by running `make build` in this repo, then running `pip install -e ~/projects/sentry-kafka-schemas/`.